 The report can also reveal huge problems that make the home uninsurable.

-If you are not able to purchase homeowners insurance, then your deal with your mortgage company will be off.
+If you cannot purchase homeowners insurance, your deal with your mortgage company will be off.

 What Doesn't a Home Inspection Include in New York?